conduitio-labs/conduit-connector-oracle/README.md

 The Ack method collects the `CONDUIT_TRACKING_ID` of those records that have been successfully applied, in order to remove them later in a batch from the tracking table (every 5 seconds or when the connector is closed).

-**Important**: If there is a need to change the columns in the target table, these changes must be made in the tracking table as well.
-If the tracking table was deleted, it will be recreated on the next start.

 ### Position

 Example of the position: